 Students may need to complete additional documents for programs such as work study and loans.
 Financial aid will not be credited to the student’s account until documents are complete.
 Loan funds are credited to the student's account to offset charges.
 Federal Work Study is paid no less than once monthly, directly to the student for hours worked in the pay period.

 If financial aid credited to a student’s account exceeds his or her charges, the student may: receive a refund, request that funds be returned to the lender, or request funds be kept on their student account for future charges.
-For more information on student accounts, please contact the Business Office.
+For more information regarding student accounts, please contact the Business Office.

 All recipients of Federal grant, loan, and work study programs are required to sign a Statement of Educational Purpose which states that all Federal aid received will be used solely for expenses related to attendance or continued attendance at the University of Maine at Fort Kent.
 This statement is signed by all students at the time they sign the FAFSA.